educational-resources-and-services/bibletags-widget/README.md

 * getCorrespondingVerseLocations
   * refetch versionInfo once/day (after a cache-first policy)
   * have versionInfo saved in the localStorage cache
-  * no visuals in utility instance
-  * Make promises an option in addition to callbacks?
   * Do I need to have a bookId converter or lookup as an aid to people using this widget?
 Or perhaps a mapping object that they fill in?
 See https://github.com/openscriptures/BibleOrgSys/tree/master/DataFiles/BookOrders
   * Explain somewhere that the KJV book ordering is used with an example mapping function (with an actual translation that has different ordering)
   * Why is it slow getting data if everything is local??